 'It is still mañana', [on Robert Frost]

-My first book — The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (Oxford UP, 2007) — considered relations between political oratory and literary craft.
+My first book — The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (OUP, 2007) — considered relations between political oratory and literary craft.
 I've since edited or co-edited various collections of essays — including Some Versions of Empson (OUP, 2007) — and a few years back I wrote Comedy: A Very Short Introduction, which explored comedy as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).

 I teach subjects and authors across the 18th, 19th and 20th centuries.